SenatorTrent/InfosecBetterLibrarian/Some No Starch Press books.md

 ### Serious Cryptography
 An intro to modern encryption that starts with the Caesar cipher, ending at post-quantum.
 There's a whole chapter on randomness!
 Covers the abstract math, uses python for code.

+### Designing Secure Software (A guide for developers)
+What it says on the tin?
+I haven't had time to review this one in depth.
+If you do, let me know, and I'll update this description.
+About the theory behind making secure software, and what to look out for.

 ### Silence on the Wire (A field guide to reconnaissance and indirect attacks)
 This one, it's really weird.
 Different from typical technical books, in that it's less of a reference and more a story about how things work.
 Main focus is enigmatic data leaking attacks, but to make you understand these, the book explores many different parts of computing.
 I recommend it!